|

 or take a traditional bullock cart ride along the extensive

+stretches of the sandy beach.
 Others may prefer to stroll along the seashore and visit

 nearby villages to sample the local cuisine, and buy